bddap/dagyo/README.md

 A string representing the data that is carried over a stream.
 Every typename defines its own serialization.
 An edge from one progdef's output and another progdef's input is valid if and only if the two typenames are equal.

 Each typename *should* have human readable documentation which describes the type and serialization.
+Protobufs for defining types could be an execllent fit.

 Each type needs to be convertable to and from an array of octets.